Prototype Velocity

 Training, nutrition, energy, recovery, and systems that keep the human operational.

-Coordinating, planning, and supporting international trips where the logistics need to serve the village.
+Planning and supporting international trips where the logistics have to serve the village, not the spreadsheet.

 Agile/SAFe delivery from requirements elicitation to production, with just enough ceremony to keep the product alive.